 Please go to thework.com, click on Certified Facilitators, and look for a Certified Facilitator near you.
 Some facilitators are therapists, psychiatrists, psychologists, and other health professionals, and all are excellent facilitators for The Work.
 These professionals are available by phone, email, Skype, and private “one-on-one” sessions as well.
 We at BKI are at your service.
 Should you retain one of these facilitators, please send your recommendations, complaints and/or experience to email@example.com.
 Your freedom, health, and happiness are important to us.

 Mind's job is to be right, and it can justify itself faster than the speed of light.
 Stop the portion of your thinking that is the source of your fear, anger, sadness, or resentment by transferring it to paper.
 Once the mind is stopped on paper, it's much easier to investigate.
 Eventually The Work begins to undo you automatically without writing.

 Yes.
 Do The Work on any subject that is stressful.
-As you become familiar with the four questions and turnarounds, you may choose subjects such as the body, disease, career, or even God.
-Then simply use the term “my thinking” in place of the subject when you do the turnarounds.
+As you become familiar with the four questions and turnarounds, you may choose objects such as the body, disease, career, or even God.
+Then simply use the term “my thinking” in place of the object when you do the turnarounds.